jerryagenyi/naija-news-hub/docs/dev/database-schema.md

 ```

 This migration:
-1. Moves large text content to the end of the table
+1. Stores content as structured JSON in the article_metadata field
-2. Stores HTML and plain text content in the JSON metadata
+2. Adds a separate tags column for storing article tags and their URLs
-3. Keeps only the Markdown content as a separate column for LLM training
+3. Adds tracking for content updates with last_checked_at
-4. Adds tracking for content updates
+4. Optimizes the database schema for LLM training and vectorization

 ## Data Backup and Recovery